stephenjfox/stephenjfox.github.io/_posts/2019-09-29-Controversy-and-Social-Progress.md

 ---

 A [top commentor of the original statement][Stanford Daily: SoH TC] tears into the "whatabout-ism" that devolves these discussions.
-To summarize
+To summarize,

 > If one acts outside the code of conduct, in the name of their Institution, should the Actor or the Institution (along with the actor) be thrown out?